Zykones/ANN_group_5/Homework 06/Optimizations.md

 The regularization adds a penalty for the loss function with the goal to minimize the parameter magnitude.
 There are 2 functions - L1 and L2.
-The both modify the global loss to bring the optimizer algorithm in the desired direction.
+They both modify the global loss to bring the optimizer algorithm in the desired direction.

 Label smoothing